-The purpose of the data collection is to constitute profiles of the data subject representing their interests.
-Those interests are matched against an event database to determine relevant events.
-Additional data is collected so that the data subject can use the control interface and edit the profile data.
-The data subject's personal data is used to communicate the relevant events found via an automatic determination of the most appropriate communication channel.
+The purpose of the data collection is to constitute interest profiles of the data subject representing their interests.
+Those interest profiles are matched against an event database to determine relevant events.
+The data subject can use the control interface (html or APP) and edit the interest profile data.